 In the House of the Teutonic Order, a memorial plaque bears witness to the fact that Mozart lived here in May 1781.
 Having been dismissed by his employer, he decided to live as a freelance artist from then on.
-The Mozarthaus Vienna and the House of Music are Vienna's leading musical worlds of experience.
+Mythos Mozart, the Mozarthaus Vienna and the House of Music are Vienna's leading musical worlds of experience.

 St. Stephen's Cathedral was the venue for Mozart's wedding.
 His body was also consecrated there.
 Mozart's Requiem was originally performed in St. Michael's Church.